-- 2. Divide the space volume by 50 cubic feet to determine the maximum Btu/hr the space can support. - Example: 2592 cu.ft. (volume of space) / 50 cu.ft. = 51.8 or 51,800 (maximum Btu/hr the space can support)
+2. Divide the space volume by 50 cubic feet to determine the maximum Btu/hr the space can support.

+Example: 2592 cu.ft. (volume of space) / 50 cu.ft. = 51.8 or 51,800 (maximum Btu/hr the space can support)

-WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes space such as, Vent-free heater, Gas water heater, Gas furnace, Vented gas heater, Gas fireplace logs, and Other gas appliances\
+★ WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes

+Add the Btu/hr of all the fuel-burning appliances in the space such as, Vent-free heater, Gas water heater, Gas furnace, Vented gas heater, Gas fireplace logs, and Other gas appliances